 My Life With Anxiety and Insomnia

 I’ve been suffering from anxiety since my teenage years as a competitive figure skater and it has definitely been flaring up these past couple of years working as a freelancer and having my life in various states of shamble.
 Insomnia entered my life in my late 20s as a mature university student juggling a part-time job and freelance work, and I’ve been suffering from it since I’ve been in Berlin because I have been working too much and have been under a lot of stress.
 I’ve never been treated or medicated for either of these conditions.
 Anxiety medication has been making me feel, well, anxious.

-Finding the Right High CBD Strains Products & How to Take CBD Oil
+Finding the Right CBD Isolate & How to Take CBD Oil

-After trialing various brands and products, and aiming first for the cheapest options, I quickly realized that you have to invest for good quality CBD products containing the best CBD strains.
+After trialling various brands and products, and aiming first for the cheapest options, I quickly realized that you have to invest in good quality CBD products containing the best CBD strains for optimal high CBD benefits.
 My current routine is to use three to five drops of the Canzon 10% CBD oil under my tongue at night before bed and two to three drops in the morning.
-I recently had to go under general anesthesia and was so nervous in the days leading to the surgery that I felt physically sick.
+I recently had to go under general anaesthesia and was so nervous in the days leading to the surgery that I felt physically sick.
 An additional midday dose really helped me cope with the stress and allowed me to relax a bit.

 The lovely folks at Canzon were also very sweet and sent me some CBD balm, which I had not used before and have been finding very helpful at releasing my tense jaw (I’m a night-time jaw-clencher…) and randomly, easing the pain on a very sore vaccine bump on my arm.
 It’s also all-natural and made with great moisturizing ingredients, and I’ve also been using it to moisturize my face and dry patches on my body.